kalley/estrange/README.md

 Ideas brewing for future versions:
 - Custom prompt template system (bring your own creative philosophy)
 - Pattern visualization (see your creative DNA graphically)
-- Collaborative analysis (optional sharing with other estrangers)
 - Multi-modal responses (sketching, voice notes, mixed media)
 - Temporal analysis (how does creativity change with seasons, moods, events?)